sjsucmpe272SP22/Quiz-Game/README.md

 ### Summary

-Quiz Game is created using React, React Hooks, NextJS,  and Context open sourceAPI.
+The following Quiz Game is created by using technologies like React, React Hooks, NextJS,  and Context open sourceAPI.

 This project was bootstrapped with [Create Next App](https://github.com/vercel/next.js/tree/canary/packages/create-next-app)

 ### Goal

-The purpose of this project is to create a full stack implementation quiz game
+The pivot purpose of the current project is to develop a full stack implementation of a responsive quiz game.

 ### Getting Started